How to Register for the SAT

-- Have to sign up for a College Board account with your full, legal name and information shown on your photo ID.
+- First, you have to sign up for a College Board account with your full, legal name and information shown on your photo ID.

-- Can answer other questions about yourself that might help you find useful information about the colleges you are applying.
+- When registering, you can answer other questions about yourself that might help you find useful information about the colleges you are applying.

-- Need to upload a photo that meets the College Board requirements.
+- You’ll need to upload a photo that meets the College Board requirements.
 The photo will be part of your Admission Ticket and will be checked against your photo ID on test day to ensure security.
 The photo requirements are as follows:

 - You’re the only one in the picture.